Student Code of Conduct

 - Readmission: Readmission to the University after suspension for general misconduct is dependent upon the student’s compliance with the conditions of the suspension and the student’s fitness to return to the campus community.
 These decisions are made by the Dean of Students upon consultation with appropriate campus officials and/or community members.
 In some cases, appropriate documentation may be required for readmission.
 Upon readmission, the student may be placed on disciplinary probation for a designated period of time with required conditions and expectations of behavior.

-- A procedural error; the administrative conduct officer did not follow procedure in conducting the initial meetings;
+- A procedural error; the hearing officer did not follow procedure in conducting the initial meetings;

-- New material evidence or material witness has been discovered, that could not reasonably have been discovered earlier, since the findings meeting was held; or
+- New material evidence or witness has been discovered, that was not reasonably discoverable during earlier proceedings, since the findings meeting was held; or

-- Excessive sanctions are issued in relation to the behavior or violation in question.
+- Excessive sanctions are issued in relation to the behavior or violation in question and the conduct history.

-- Dean of Students conduct is appealed to the Provost.
+- Cases that are heard by the Dean of Students are appealed to the Provost or designee.

 - If the student wants to appeal the decision of the Provost, the case is transferred within five (5) working days to the University Court.
 There may be times that the appeal will be sent to an impartial hearing officer if the University Court cannot be convened in a timely manner, such as semester breaks or summer.